 What is customer feedback?

-Customer feedback is data collected from online visitors – whether that’s via websites, mobile apps or within email campaigns – which expresses the visitor’s reaction to a product, service, or their overall experience on the digital channel.
-These insights are then used by various digital roles – such as digital marketers, UX designers, web analysts, mobile marketers, and more – to improve the experience.
+Customer feedback is data collected from customers.
+It typically expresses their reaction to a product/service/brand, or their overall experience on a digital channel.
+These insights are then used by various roles – such as marketers, UX designers, web analysts, and more – to improve an organisation’s customer experience.

 Ideally, organisations will leverage customer feedback by way of three phases: collecting, analysing and closing the loop.
-By managing your feedback through all three phases, you’ll be better off bringing feedback ‘full circle’ and optimising the online experience.
+Managing feedback in this way, makes it easier for you to bring it ‘full circle’ and optimise the online experience.
 Learn more in our in-depth post about Customer Feedback Management.

 Voice of the Customer (VoC) tools